hideonmog/Advent-of-Code-2021/README.md

 # Advent of Code 2021

-This is a repository containing my solutions to the [Advent of Code 2021](https://adventofcode.com/2021) puzzle and logs my progression in problem solving using Python.
+This is a repository containing my solutions to the [Advent of Code 2021](https://adventofcode.com/2021) puzzles and logs my progression in problem solving using Python.